-4 Apps for Increasing Customer Loyalty
+4 Apps for Increasing Customer Loyalty Reward your tried-and-true customers with these smartphone-based loyalty programs.

 If one thing is true about loyalty marketing campaigns, it's that they're constantly growing.
 According to Cincinnati-based analytics firm Colloquy, there are more than two billion loyalty program memberships in the U.S., double the total in 2000.